-How to boost confidence and self-esteemThere are strategies you can use to help you feel more at ease and make sure that your psoriasis doesn't stop you from doing the things you want to do or from achieving your goals.
+If you have psoriasis it is important to stay positive and not let your happiness depend on how your skin looks.1 There are things you can do to help you feel more at ease and make sure that your psoriasis doesn't stop you from doing the things you want to do.

 You're more likely to worry about what your skin looks like when you don't feel so good about yourself in other ways

 Building up your self-esteem is a great way to help you feel good about yourself.2 Why not try some of these techniques:

 - Accept your psoriasis as part of who you are.
 If you accept that your symptoms may always remain with you, or recur at any point, it will be easier to get on with your life despite your psoriasis.1,3

 - Be your own best friend.
 Imagine you are talking to a good friend.
 What advice would they give you?
 Chances are they would remind you of your good points and why they like you.
 Now, imagine you are your own best friend, and offer yourself a little kindness and compassion.2,4

 - Make a list of all your positive characteristics.
 Write down all the things you like about yourself e.g. you’re a good listener, you’re caring, you’re creative, you’re imaginative.
 Whenever you feel down, just looking at your list will help you to feel better about yourself.2,4